neuro4ml/neuro4ml.github.io/Week_9/2-Spikes_For.md

 The next argument is that if coincidence were an important part of the neural code, we would expect to see high pairwise correlations between neurons' spike trains, which we don't see in recordings.
 It's true that we would expect to see correlations, but it's a surprising fact that a spike timing code doesn't need them to be high.
 In fact, input correlations that are so small as to be indistinguishable from noise can have a huge effect on downstream neural firing.

-[Cyrille Rossant and colleagues](https://doi.org/10.1523/JNEUROSCI.2482-11.2011) generated simulated input spike trains with pairwise correlations varying from 0 to 0.01, injected those spikes as input currents into cortical neurons, and then [measured the output neuron firing rate](#strain).
+{cite:t}`https://doi.org/10.1523/JNEUROSCI.2482-11.2011` generated simulated input spike trains with pairwise correlations varying from 0 to 0.01, injected those spikes as input currents into cortical neurons, and then [measured the output neuron firing rate](#strain).
 As you can see, the neurons were incredibly sensitive to even these tiny differences in correlation.
 In the case of neuron C1 its firing rate increased from zero to almost 10 spikes per second.

 ```{figure} figures/spiketrain.png
 :label: strain